Python library for the detection of peaks and valleys.

 References

-Set the verbosity messages.
+Set the logger for verbosity messages.

 Determine peaks in 2d-array using a mask.